History of Czech civilian firearms possession: Communist gun ban

 The 1852 Imperial Regulation became again effective following the defeat of Germany in May 1945 and remained in force until 1950.

 In 1948, Communists conducted a successful coup in Czechoslovakia and started drafting a number of laws that would secure their grip on power, including the Firearms Act No. 162/1949 that became effective in February 1950.
 The new law introduced licensing for both possession and carrying.
 License to possess could be obtained from the District National (communist) Committee in case that "there is no concern of possible misuse".
 The same applied for license to carry, for which there was also a specific reason needed.
 Since 1961, the authority to issue license was given to local police chiefs, subject to the same requirements.
 Given that state apparatus constantly feared counterrevolution, only those deemed loyal to the party had any chance of getting a license.

 Ministry of Interior issued in June 1962 a secret guidance no. 34/1962 which specified conditions under which the police chiefs may have issued a license in accordance with the 1949 enactment.
 License to possess and carry short firearms may have been issued to named categories of persons (members of government, deputies, party functionaries, communist people's militia members, procurators, judges, etc.).
 Permit to possess and carry a long hunting rifle may have been issued only to "certified and reliable persons devoted to the socialist system".
 Referencing the secret guidance while issuing or denying the license was strictly forbidden.

 A new Firearms Act was adopted in 1983 as No. 147/1983.
-License remained may issue subject to consideration whether "public interest" doesn't prevent firearms possession by the given person.
+License remained may issue subject to consideration whether "public interest" does not prevent firearms possession by the given person.
 Apart from other formalities, the applicant needed to present also a declaration from their employer.
 Licenses were now available for sport shooting purposes, whereby the applicant needed to present recommendation of a local sport shooting society (which was run by the party).
 For the first time, the applicant also needed to be cleared by his general practitioner.
 Licenses were issued for a period of 3 years subject to renewal.
 Similarly as before, the enactment was accompanied by secret guidance of the Ministry of Interior No. 5/1984.
 The guidance again limited access to firearms to selected classes, mainly Communist Party members.
 Newly, sport shooters that achieved required performance bracket could also obtain license.
 Possession of hunting shotguns was less restrictive.